MoaidHathot/Zakira.Exchange/README.md

 - **Access mode control** - restrict which operations agents can perform
 - **Const-category mode** - lock all operations to a single category, hiding the parameter from agents
 - **Single tool, two modes** - use `zakira` as a CLI tool, or `zakira mcp` to start as an MCP server
+- **Concurrent access** - multiple processes can access the same database simultaneously via SQLite WAL mode
+- **Lazy ONNX model loading** - the model is only loaded when create, edit, or search operations are invoked
+- **Environment variable configuration** - all CLI flags have corresponding environment variables

 ## Quick Start